jggomez/pre-commit-android-kotlin/README.md

 - `ktlint`: Runs `ktlintFormat`, requires ktlint.
 - `unit_tests`: Runs the unit tests
-- `build`: Compiles for debug the source code of the project.
+- `build`: Compiles the source code of the project in debug mode

 Made with ❤ by  [jggomez](https://devhack.co).